 The consequence of marketing’s weakness in describing the business value it creates is that business stakeholders have a hard time understanding, and therefore believing in, the value of marketing.
 For marketers, it results in credibility issues, constant funding battles, and career churn.
-Marketing can add value to all stakeholders, it's just a matter of how value is communicated.
+Marketing can add value to all stakeholders, it's just a matter of how it's communicated.

 Communicating Marketing Value to Stakeholders

 How can you communicate the value marketing provides to stakeholders?
 This is a solvable problem that requires a few steps: